 2015- Wasted lunchtime food was talked about in assemblies.
 Meteors monitored food waste over several weeks.
 We reduced the weight of wasted food, & after working with School Council & the kitchen staff, changes were made to the menus on 'heavy' days.
 We made a little leaflet for new families about our school dinners, and everyone seemed much happier with the range of lunches offered.

 Our ECOgarden is tended by Moorlands Meteors, supported at times by the Prince William Awards children and 'Little Gardeners' occasional lunchtime club.
-Most of our produce is given to the kitchen to add to school dinners, and sometimes we sell our produce to families as a fundraising project.
+Most of our produce is given to the kitchen to add to school dinners, but on the rare occasions we grow enough, we have even been known to sell our produce to families as a fundraising project!
 See our ECOgarden blog for updates and photos.

 If you have other unwanted things lying around home, you might consider rehoming them via ‘Huddersfield Recycle’ (part of ‘Freegle’).
 You can post ‘wanted’ or ‘offered’ notices and can arrange collection of things that would otherwise go to landfill or just continue to get in the way!
 Examples of successful rehoming in Huddersfield include all sorts from fruit bushes, food mixers, children’s clothing, computers, books, fence panels etc etc. The possibilities are endless!
 Go to https://direct.ilovefreegle.org to join in.
 There are also local groups on Facebook that allow you to post 'for sale/offered free/wanted' adverts to others that live near you.
 Let's work together to reduce what we throw away!